Godrevy Head to St Agnes

 Godrevy Head to St Agnes is a coastal Site of Special Scientific Interest (SSSI) in north Cornwall, England], noted for both its biological and geological characteristics.
 A number of rare and scarce plant species can be found on the site, along with many breeding seabirds.

 Geography

 The 627 ha site, notified in 1951, is situated along the north Cornwall coast of the Celtic Sea in the Atlantic Ocean.
 It starts at Godrevy Head (with the Godrevy Towans) in the west and continues for 20 km to the north east, through Portreath, Porthtowan and ends just past St Agnes Head, north of the village of St Agnes.

 The South West Coast Path runs through the SSSI and part of the coastline is owned by the National Trust.
+Other parts of this coastline is owned by the Ministry of Defence.

 Large sections of this site lie within the Cornwall Area of Outstanding Natural Beauty (AONB).

 Geology

 The SSSI is predominantly situated on Devonian sandstones and shales, with the area around St Agnes formed from Grampound grit.